fstudio/clangbuilder/docs/index.md

 + Select `Use Clean Environment` will reset current process Environment PATH value, Resolve conflict environment variables
 + If your will build lldb, your should install python3.

-## Startup Env
+## Environment Console

-When you only need to start a console environment, you can click on the `Startup Env`。
+When you only need to start a console environment, you can click on the `Environment Console`。

 ## Add Portable Utilities